V-allard/V-allard.github.io/index.md

 Within this framework, we have shown the existence of a dynamical nuclear superfluid state known as a “gapless state”, where superfluidity persists despite the absence of a gap in the quasiparticle excitation spectrum.
 This state, sustained by the pinning of quantized neutron vortices in the crust, has a strong impact on neutron star dynamics and their thermal properties.
 Observations of transiently accreting neutron stars have recently provided potential evidence for such a gapless state in their interiors.

 On this website, you will find a list of my publications, the slides of all my presentations since 2020, as well as my complete Curriculum Vitae.
+This website is powered by Jekyll, a lightweight static site generator.
+It currently uses the minimalist and clean Cayman theme, provided by the GitHub Pages team.